 Today I left Llanberis for Dublin on my way back to San Antonio.
 I’m already homesick.
 Except that I kept dropping things and left my debit/credit card in the reader (I got it back), the trip back was uneventful.

 In Dublin, the Holiday Inn Express has nice rooms (my only complaint . . . no outlet in the bathroom), and it’s a fairly new hotel near a large park.
 So, I took a nice long walk.
 With a free shuttle to the airport it meant my one night needs.

 I have a few things I’ve learned this trip:

-* Never schedule a vacation over a holiday, in this case, Easter.
+* Never schedule a vacation over a holiday, in this case, Easter (unless you like crowds, fighting traffic on narrow village streets and hunting for scarce parking.)

 * I simply cannot pronounce Rhiw unless I here someone say it and I repeat it 10 times.
 And I still make people laugh with my pronunciations.
 (I do a decent job at the ll and ch sounds — at least I don’t get laughed at.
 Pwllheli was quite difficult.
 “W” is sort of an “oo” sound and when combined with “ll” near impossible.)

-* I’m quite competent handling one-track roads, roundabouts and understanding the traffic signage.
+* I’ve become quite competent handling one-track roads, roundabouts and understanding the traffic signage.

 * It’s worth the extra cost getting a car with automatic rather than standard driving.

 * 4-lane highways are 70 unless other wise designated.
 There are no signs to tell you this.